eProsima/Integration-Service/README.md

   <summary>To date, the following <i>WebSocket</i> user application examples are available: <i>(click to expand)</i></summary>

   * `WebSocketAddTwoInts`: A simple server/client C++ application, running under WebSocket++.
 It allows performing service requests and replies to a service named add_two_ints, which consists of two integer numbers as request type and answers with a single value, indicating the sum of them.
-As an alternative to `colcon`, in order to compile the`WebSocketAddTwoInts` example, the following commands can be executed:

-      ```bash
-      ~/is_ws$ cd examples/utils/websocket/WebSocketAddTwoInts
-      ~/is_ws/examples/utils/websocket/WebSocketAddTwoInts$ mkdir build
-      ~/is_ws/examples/utils/websocket/WebSocketAddTwoInts$ cd build
-      ~/is_ws/examples/utils/websocket/WebSocketAddTwoInts/build$ cmake .. -DBUILD_EXAMPLES=ON
-      ~/is_ws/examples/utils/websocket/WebSocketAddTwoInts/build$ make
-      ```
-    The resulting executable will be located inside the `build` folder, and named `WebSocketAddTwoInts`.
+    The resulting executable will be located inside the `build/is-examples/websocket` folder, and named `WebSocketAddTwoInts`.
 Please execute `WebSocketAddTwoInts -h` to see a full list of supported input parameters.

   </details>